AstroDraw/astrodraw.github.io/docs/intro.md

 :::caution

-The documentation is under construction.
+The documentation is under construction for the new version (v3).
 If you want to contribute, please check [our repo](https://github.com/AstroDraw/astrodraw.github.io)

 :::